Siege of Osaka: Background

 After the Hoko-ji Temple Bell Incident, Yodo-dono sent Lady Okurakyo, Lady Aeba and Katagiri Katsumoto to Sunpu to see Tokugawa Ieyasu.
 In this meeting, Ieyasu hatched a plot to induce a split among the people of the Toyotomi family.
 On one hand, Ieyasu proposed a generous demand towards Lady Okurakyo.
 On the other hand, Ieyasu made severe demands on Katagiri Katsumoto, who represented the moderates and had been separately asking Ieyasu to save the Toyotomi family.

 Despite Katagiri Katsumoto's attempts to mediate the situation, Ieyasu found the ideal pretext to take a belligerent attitude against Yodo-dono and Hideyori.
-The situation worsened in September of that year, when the news reached Edo that in Osaka they were grouping a large quantity of rōnin at the invitation of Hideyori.
+The situation worsened in September of that year, when the news reached Edo that in Osaka they were grouping a large number of rōnin at the invitation of Hideyori.
 Katsumoto proposed that Yodo-dono be sent to Edo as a hostage with the desire to avoid hostilities, which she flatly refused.
 Suspecting him of trying to betray the Toyotomi clan, Yodo-dono banished Katsumoto and several other servants accused of treason from Osaka castle, sending them to the service of the Tokugawa clan.
 Consequently, any possibility of reaching an agreement with the shogunate was dissolved.
 This last incident led to the beginning of the siege of Osaka.